canonical/rockcraft/docs/reference.rst

 prime
 ^^^^^
-Primes artefacts defined for each part.
+Prepare, for each part, the final payload to be packed as a ROCK, performing additional processing and adding metadata files.

 pack
 ^^^^